alf808/soupy-rigmarole/businessbox.md

 ## **Organizations - (OU)**
 The company will need to manage multiple organizations units to separate divisions within the business.

-  * Ensure that all organizations cannot disable CloudTrail logging in any organization via Service Control Policy
+- [ ] Ensure that all organizations cannot disable CloudTrail logging in any organization via Service Control Policy
-  * Development
-  * [x] The development environment should only have access to development related resources
+- [x] The development environment should only have access to development related resources
-  * [x] Prevent users within the Development environment from disabling Config or changing any of it's rules - **only SysOps have config access**
+- [x] Prevent users within the Development environment from disabling Config or changing any of it's rules - **only SysOps have config access**

 ## **IAM**
-* [x] All organizations should have best practices applied for password security and console access policies - **Auditors do not have programmatic access**
+- [x] All organizations should have best practices applied for password security and console access policies - **Auditors do not have programmatic access**
-* [x] Appropriate groups should be created with multiple users created for various groups
+- [x] Appropriate groups should be created with multiple users created for various groups

 MFA to be done soon
 ![security status](security_status.png)